 How much do Instagram ads cost?

-As a social-media-savvy marketer, you should at least consider advertising on Instagram.
-It can be an accurate, effective means of reaching the right prospects at various stages in their buyer’s journeys.
-You can leverage the platform to raise brand awareness, guide consideration, or convert leads into customers.
+Advertising on Instagram can be an accurate and effective way of reaching the right prospects at various stages in their buyer’s journeys.
+If done right, your business can leverage the platform to generate interest in your products or services and turn users into customers.

-How are Instagram Ad costs determined?
+How are Instagram ad costs determined?

 Budgets are exactly what they sound like — the total amount of money a company is willing to allocate for an entire campaign.
 A budget is structured either on a daily basis or by the total cost of a campaign lifecycle.